top of page

 Further on to Victoria Square to see the many different faces of St Mary's Cathedral which has undergone many renovations over the years.
 Other buildings around Victoria Square tell their own heritage stories including the tiny chapel attached to Mercedes College.

 We rounded Gloucester Park, which apparently often opens it's gates to allow people to shortcut through on the way to Matagarup Bridge.
 Today however we had to walk around and past Trinity College.
 We caught our first glimpses of the spectacular Matagarup_Bridge.
 The highest point is apparently higher than the Stadium roof.
-The stadium came into view and even on an overcast day it is a spectacular sight across the river.
-Whilst the landscaping and part of the Matagarup bridge still requires some finishing touches you can see what an amazing structure it is.
+The stadium came into view and it is a spectacular sight across the river.
 As you cross you can see the stairs leading up the arches and once the construction is complete these will be open for the public to climb.

-We had a quick peek inside the massive Optus Stadium before walking around to the train station to catch a train back to Perth (check timetables as trains only operate when events are being held at the Stadium).
-As an alternative if you are undertaking this walk on a non-event day you can get a free CAT bus back to the CBD, or walk back taking a different route.
+We had a quick peek inside the massive Optus Stadium before walking around to the train station to catch a train back to Perth.
+As an alternative you can get a free CAT bus back to the CBD, or walk back taking a different route.
 There are also plenty of amazing playgrounds around the Stadium if you have the time.
+Read all about them at:

 To read more blogs go to: